 From the mouths of babes!

-Laura R. about 1 year ago from Westminster, CO
+Laura R. over 1 year ago from Westminster, CO

 I found myself in a righteous sparring match with a airport police officer like this video.